 Robert “Bob” Elmore Honors College

 The Robert “Bob” Elmore Honors College is one of the most highly rated two-year Honors programs in the country, serving the College’s best and brightest students in a vibrant learning community.
-The Honors College serves approximately 1,200 students annually.
+The Honors College serves approximately 900 students annually.
 These students engage with dedicated faculty and with one another in a seminar-style environment that helps Honors students get the most out of their time at Broward College while preparing them for the future.
-Honors College graduates have won 16 of the prestigious Jack Kent Cooke Undergraduate Transfer Scholarships, ranking second in the nation among institutions whose students have won this award.
-Honors students have also been awarded the Barry Goldwater Scholarship as well as many other scholarships, awards, and prizes.
-Our Honors graduates have transferred to and received scholarships from some of the most prestigious colleges and universities in the country, including Harvard University, Georgetown University, Columbia University, New York University, The University of Texas at Austin, and The University of California, Berkeley, among many others.
-The mission of the Robert “Bob” Elmore Honors College of Broward College is to provide an enriched program in a vibrant, active community of students, faculty, and staff which:
+Honors College graduates have won 22 of the prestigious Jack Kent Cooke Undergraduate Transfer Scholarships.
+Honors students have also been awarded the Barry Goldwater Scholarship as well as the PTK All USA, and many other scholarships, awards, and prizes.
+Our Honors graduates have transferred to and received scholarships from some of the most prestigious colleges and universities in the country, including Princeton University, Georgetown University, Columbia University, New York University, The University of Texas at Austin, and The University of California, Berkeley, among many others.
+The mission of the Robert “Bob” Elmore Honors College of Broward College is to provide an enriched program in a vibrant, active community of students, faculty, and staff.
+Every aspect of The Honors College—academic, extra-curricular, and social—is organized around the "Four Pillars of Honors Education": Critical Thinking, Service, Research, and Leadership.

 Advantages of Becoming an Honors Student

 Honors Faculty teach dynamic, discussion-based classes which are capped at 20 students.
-Honors classes create an enriched and specialized learning experience for our Honors students and Honors College members receive special recognition and benefits, including but not limited to: priority registration privileges, orientation programming, designated Honors advisors at each major campus, and a variety of other opportunities such as participation in the annual Honors Colloquium and Honors conferences at the state, regional, and national level.
+Honors classes create an enriched and specialized learning experience for our Honors students and Honors College members receive special recognition and benefits, including but not limited to: priority registration privileges, orientation programming, designated Honors advisors at each major campus, and a variety of other opportunities such as participation in the annual Honors Colloquium and Honors conferences at the state and regional level.
 Honors College students are also recognized each year for their academic, leadership, and service at the annual Honors Awards Celebration.

 In addition to all of the benefits described above, the Robert “Bob” Honors College also offers associate’s degree students support and guidance for their transfer to a four-year degree program.
 Honors College students are assisted in the transfer process with specialized seminars and workshops to prepare them for the transition to a four-year degree upon their graduation from Broward College and to match them to transfer scholarships available from our regional partner institutions such as Florida Atlantic University, Florida International University, and Nova Southeastern University.